 For students who started in Fall 2015-Fall 2017, download the four-year-plan documents here.

 When filling out your four-year plan, you do not have to specify courses in the blanks, only requirements.
 See examples of this on the four-year academic plan sheet.

 First Semester Classes

-After your New Student Orientation last summer, you should have your first semester classes already settled and a general understanding of our College’s requirements.
+After your New Student Orientation, you have your first semester classes already settled and a general understanding of our College’s requirements.